StacyYang/MXNet-Gluon-SyncBN/README.rst

 ==================
 created by `Hang Zhang <http://hangzh.com/>`_

 A preview tutorial for MXNet Gluon Synchronized Batch Normalization (SyncBN) [1]_ .
 We follow the sync-onece implmentation described in the paper [2]_ .
 If you are not familiar with Synchronized Batch Normalization, please see this `blog <http://hangzh.com/SynchronizeBN/>`_.
+Special thanks to [Haibin](https://github.com/eric-haibin-lin) for the technical support!

 Jump to:

-- `How to use Synchronized Batch Normalization`_
+- `How to use SyncBN`_
 - `MNIST example <https://github.com/zhanghang1989/MXNet-Gluon-SyncBN/blob/master/mnist.ipynb>`_
 - `Load Pre-trained Network`_